Šuhret Fazlić

 Šuhret Fazlić (born 17 April 1961) is a Bosnian politician who served as mayor of Bihać from 2016 to 2022.
-He has been a member of the People and Justice party since 2023.
+He was a member of the People and Justice party between 2023 and 2025.

-Fazlić was born in Bihać in 1961, but graduated from the Faculty of Political Science in Sarajevo.
+Fazlić was born in Bihać in 1961, graduating from the Faculty of Political Science in Sarajevo.
 He worked for a number of Bihać-based companies and agencies.

 Fazlić got into politics by joining the Social Democratic Party (SDP BiH) in 1998.
 He was a member of the SDP BiH until 2016, when he left it to join the Civic Alliance.
 He left the Civic Alliance in 2018 to establish the Movement for a Modern and Active Krajina (POMAK).
 Fazlić served as director of the Federal Privatization Agency from 2012 to 2015.

 Early life and education

 Born on 17 April 1961, Fazlić attended schools in his hometown of Bihać, then graduated in political sciences from the University of Sarajevo in 1985.
 Fazlić also obtained a master's degree in human resources management from the University of Business Engineering and Management in Banja Luka in 2007, and as a recipient of the Hubert Humphrey Fellowship he attended a 1-year human resources management course at Michigan State University.

 During the Bosnian War, he was a member of the command of the 5th Corps of the Army of the Republic of Bosnia and Herzegovina and the Military Police Battalion, in charge among others of the exchange of prisoners of war.